EngineeringHouse/Website/www/README.txt

 Engineering House website, made by Anthony Edvalson and maintained by the current Computer Chair of Engineering House

+Also Dominick Reba is cool (greetings from 2019)

 Credits:
 	Template:
 		Photon by HTML5 UP